DmitrySoshnikov/hdl-js/README.md

 └───┴───┴─────┘
 ```

-As we can see, if some pins are not passed in the original data, they are defaulted to `0`.
+As we can see, if some pins are not provided, they are defaulted to `0`.

 The same data file applied on the `Or` gate, with the corresponding result: